Lavender Shortbread Cookies to Die For

 Lavender Shortbread Cookies Dusted with Sifted Icing Sugar...
 Can You Say Sinfully Good & Slightly Exotic?

 You can serve these cookies plain or dust them with sifted icing sugar, as seen in the first picture.
-I like to use a scalloped-edge cookie cutter, which makes these cookies look pretty.
+I find the sifted icing sugar adds a special touch.
+I like to use a scalloped-edged cookie cutter, which makes these cookies look so pretty.

-This page offers step-by-step instructions so you can make your own lavender shortbread.
-The cookies take just minutes to prepare but the results are well worth it.
+This article offers step-by-step instructions and by the time you finish reading, you will be able to make your own lavender shortbread.
+The cookies use few ingredients and take just minutes to prepare but the results are well worth it.

 Ingredients for Lavender Shortbread

 Recipe for Shortbread Cookies With Lavender